10.6.12 RDF Views from Relational Data

 Starting from Graph Server and Client Release 25.3, you can easily create an RDF view graph using the RDF View Wizard in RDF Graph Server and Query UI.
 You can then run SPARQL queries on the RDF view graph and visualize the query output.

-The wizard provides a structured step-by-step approach guiding you to create an R2RML mapping for viewing the contents of the relational tables as RDF triples.
-Also, note that viewing resources as blank nodes is not supported in mappings that are created using the wizard.
+The wizard provides both a one-click as well as a structured step-by-step guided approach allowing you to create an R2RML mapping for viewing the contents of the relational tables as RDF triples.
+Note that viewing resources as blank nodes is not supported in mappings that are created using the wizard.

 Note: